szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 ![Button Styling](/images/style_button.png)

 A bit ugly still, but at least it has some flavor.
-Again, while it is preferred to define your styles _within your CSS stylesheet_, you can see how JavaScript can add dynamic styles to your elements as well.
+Again, while it is preferred to define your styles _within your CSS stylesheet_ (like we did initially), you can see how JavaScript can add dynamic styles to your elements as well.
 Each language forms a part of the whole to define the user's experience.

 Speaking of user experience, if you try clicking on the button, you'll notice it doesn't do anything yet.
 Let's add some proper interactivity to it.